Bacteria have survived billions of years growing everywhere on Earth despite being single-celled organisms.

 - This process involves many intermediate steps.

-- It occurs every 20 minutes once.
+- It occurs every 20 minutes, once in some species like E.Coli bacteria.

 b) Endospores